 Improvements Comments Financial sustainability - vulnerability from lower reserves than other similar councils, the possibility of borrowing to fund property investments and regen schemes and the future uncertainty of national funding such as business rates and NHB the need to fund any one-off costs of any service reductions.
 Impact of work on debt recovery and write off of old debts.
-This risk remains and an updated risk has been included as an action for 2024/25.
+This risk remains and an updated risk has been included as an action for 2025/26.
+Locating Property Information.
+The loss of deeds & transaction files in the building fire means we cannot identify statutory powers that land is held under.
+This creates a risk that certain transactions are not enforceable or void.
+Due to a number of proposed sales this remains an action for 2025/26 Whilst the Council has a new Corporate Strategy in place, through the broader, more inclusive and collaborative structures being established there is a risk that focus becomes more diffuse and priorities less clear creating issues in terms of capacity and resource allocation.
+A breakdown in political relationships in 2024/25 and distraction in focus has affected capacity and therefore this remains an action for 2025/26

-Director of Housing and Communities
+Director of Place and Prosperity